statecharts/statecharts.github.io/_glossary/refinement.md

 For example, a state A could react to the event ε1 by transitioning to the state B, and react to the event ε2 by transitioning to state C .
 If it is desirable that the transition to state C should only be valid after, say, one second, the atomic state A can be converted to a compound state A by introducing a couple of substates.
 The event from A to C could then be moved to one of those substates.

-The substates can be said to both be _specializations_ or _refinements_ of state A.
+The substates can be said to both be _specialisations_ or _refinements_ of state A.